consistent-milk12/docs-md/generated_docs/cargo_docs_md/source/integration/index.md

 Instead of modifying existing generator types, this module provides:

-- [`SourceAccess`](traits/index.md) - Trait for accessing parsed source data
+- `SourceAccess` trait (in `traits`) - For accessing parsed source data
-- `SourceContext` - Wrapper that adds source access to any  `RenderContext`
-- `SourceRenderer` - Helper for rendering source-enhanced content
+- Context and render helpers for source-enhanced content

 ## Quick Reference